SkylerFog/Skyler-Fog-Context/context.md

   > The second contributing user's value is relative to the 100 of the top user, with the second user's name in parenthesis
   > Skyler should always be present
   > If Skyler is the top user, then Skyler is first.
 If Skyler is not the top user, then Skyler is second
+- Buoyant Mass (%)
+  > This column shows info on the same two users shown in the Mass column
+  > The format should be as follows: `100 (Name) / ## (Name)`
+  > The values should be cacluated as the users’ percent buoyant mass in that domain
 - 7-Day % Mass Change (Skyler's % mass change relative to Skyler's mass 7 days ago)
 - Echo Capture Rate (%)
 - Structural Trust Index